 6. Other side effects from ADT can be impacted by exercise

 There are a few other benefits, which are fantastic for men on ADT!
 Did you know that new evidence suggests that exercise may help to preserve sexual activity and libido and lessen declines in sexual function?
-It may improve mood and reduce psychological distress, anxiety and depression.
+It may improve mood and reduce psychological distress, anxiety and depression making it a priority as suggested by an E.D. clinic.
 Finally, observational data suggests that is may even reduce the risk of dying from prostate cancer and even improve overall lifespan.
 If we could put all these benefits into a pill, would you take it?

 The when, where and how of exercise for men undergoing ADT?

 For many men, they are not exactly sure where to start, so here are a few ways:

 - You can visit an accredited exercise physiologist who specialises in treating those with cancer who can set you up with an individualized program.
 This will help give you the tools and knowledge to exercise and get the benefits from it.

 - There are a few online programs that can guide you if you do not want to or do not have the resources to visit an exercise specialist.
 Check out online!

 - If you are comfortable exercising on your own, you can get straight into it.
 Much of the literature prescribes 2-3 resistance training exercise sessions per week plus building up to 150 minutes of moderate intensity aerobic exercise per week (but remember that you do not want to go to hard to quickly – building up is the best way!)